 - the evaluation and management worksheet, which automatically calculates the number of patients a practice needs to see from each of its payers to meet revenue goals.

 Development of the tool is directly related to a resolution adopted at the AAFP's 2017 National Conference of Constituency Leaders.
-Resolution 5009, introduced and discussed during the Reference Committee on Practice Enhancement,(13 page PDF) asked the AAFP to create a startup tool to prepare family physicians who want to launch a private practice.
+Resolution 5009, introduced and discussed during the Reference Committee on Practice Enhancement,(0 bytes) asked the AAFP to create a startup tool to prepare family physicians who want to launch a private practice.

 Academy staff experts took on the directive and developed an interactive workbook with input from the AAFP's Commission on Quality and Practice.